schi60/apcsa_material/homework/16_APLine/APLine.md

 ## FRQ: APLine

 An APLine is a line defined by the equation ax + by + c = 0,where a is not equal to zero, b is not equal to zero, and a, b, and c are all integers.
 The slope of an APLine is defined to be the double value -a / b .
 A point (represented by integers x and y) is on an APLine if the equation of the APLine is satisfied when those x and y values are substituted into the equation.
 That is, a point represented by x and y is on the line if ax + by + c is equal to 0.
-Examples of two APLine equations are shown in the following table.
+Examples of two APLine equations are shown in the following

 ![image](https://github.com/novillo-cs/apcsa_material/assets/123229891/0d3e070b-62f1-4a24-97f7-36857d4a8013)